-Look up to the horizon and you’ll see the end of the 2018-19 tax year very close indeed.
+Look up to the horizon and you’ll see the end of the tax year is very close indeed.
 This matters for ISAs because it also represents a key date in the ISA calendar.
 In the rush to get your head around everything, it’s easy to fall in to some common traps.
 So let’s help you navigate your way around the classic ISA pitfalls and make the most of your savings.

 1. Use it or lose it